+in-demand occupations, especially those linked to the green and the digital transitions promoted by the EU's new growth strategy.
 The topic of skills, knowledge and innovation has generated a vast body of research over the last four decades across several discrete disciplines including innovation studies, sociology, economics, economic history, psychology and education.
 More recently it has also attracted increased interest from public policy makers.
 As for an OECD study devoted to the interplay between skills and innovation "a key finding of this study is that overall the evidence supports a strong causal inter-relation between the supply of higher levels of education, training and skills and increased demand for and supply of technical and organisational innovation" (OECD, 2011).
 At the most fundamental level it has been shown that investment in capital equipment, innovation and employee training are broadly complementary and mutually reinforcing.
-Indeed, while digitalisation has intensified, and with it the needs for digital skills66, individuals in many Member States still do not possess basic digital skills.
+Indeed, while digitalisation has intensified, and with it the needs for digital skills.

-It is also extremely important for the EU to deliver on its commitment to develop a European competence framework on green competences to guide member states and training providers to adapt and create high quality curricula in the fields of climate change, environmental issues, clean energy transition, sustainable development, etc. (European Commission, 2020a)67.
-Developing lasting partnerships between providers of education and training, including VET providers, and employers, as well as improving training providers' capacity to deliver green-oriented training for developing 'green skills' is indispensable for an efficient transition to climate neutrality68.
+It is also extremely important for the EU to deliver on its commitment to develop a European competence framework on green competences to guide member states and training providers to adapt and create high quality curricula in the fields of climate change, environmental issues, clean energy transition, sustainable development, etc. (European Commission, 2020a) .
+Developing lasting partnerships between providers of education and training, including VET providers, and employers, as well as improving training providers' capacity to deliver green-oriented training for developing 'green skills' is indispensable for an efficient transition to climate neutrality .
 In addition to the two main priority growth areas of green and digital skills, there are also many other strategic fields that would be relevant in the labour markets of today and tomorrow, for instance skills in social economy entrepreneurship (Social Economy Europe, 2020) and in the care economy (European Commission, 2020b).
 Importantly, critical skills also fully encompass transversal skills, which are essential to ensuring the required adaptability and flexibility of workers throughout the changes in European economies and in the nature of jobs.